Types of Mattresses

 - Disadvantages: There are negative feedbacks when it comes to memory foam mattresses.
 They can make one feel extremely hot during the night as these are sensitive to temperature.
-Memory foam softens and molds to the body which causes heat to be trapped between the mattress and the body as well as inside the mattress itself.
-Moreover, memory foam mattresses radiate a chemical smell that is not pleasant to the nose.
+Memory foam softens and molds to the body which causes heat to be trapped between the mattress and the body.
+Moreover, memory foam models radiate a chemical smell that is not pleasant to the nose.
 Some might find it a bit difficult to move around or get out of the bed due to the conforming property.

 - Works Best With: A sleeper who finds it difficult to be comfortable, or who undergoes muscle pain, or chronic fatigue, might prefer memory foam mattresses as long as he does not have any problems with temperature-related conditions.

-Innerspring mattresses are the pioneers and one of the best-selling designs of modern mattresses.
-Mattress makers utilize different steel coil support systems that could either be individually wrapped pocketed coils or springs attached into a single unit to make these long-lasting mattresses.
+Innerspring models are the pioneers and one of the best-selling designs of modern mattresses.
+Manufacturers utilize different steel coil support systems that could either be individually wrapped pocketed coils or springs attached into a single unit to make these long-lasting mattresses.
 These inner springs are covered with different kinds of upholstery or padding materials that result in better sleeping experience.

 Contrary to what salespeople say, it is not true that a mattress with more provides increased comfort.
 It is not required to have more than 390 coils.
 It would not matter anymore since it would be minimal to feel the difference when it is beyond that number.

 - Advantages: There are various innerspring mattresses available on the market.
 They vary in firmness, pillow top fluffiness, and a wide range of prices to choose from.
-Innerspring mattresses generally sleep cooler than most types of mattresses on the market thanks to its coil system, which allows better air circulation within the mattress.
+They generally sleep cooler than most types of mattresses on the market thanks to its coil system, which allows better air circulation.